• The John Day Fossil Beds is home to the world's most extensive fossil collection

 John Day Fossil Beds National Monument Area

-The national monument is divided into three areas or units: Sheep Rock, Painted Hills, and Clarno.
+The monument is divided into three areas or units: Sheep Rock, Painted Hills, and Clarno.

 Painted Hills